October 27, 2014

 In the Thick of It: Remembering the Fight to Save the Theater District

-Author and preservation activist Roberta Gratz reminisces about her experiences with the Save the Theaters campaign in New York City.
+Author and preservation activist Roberta Gratz reminisces about her experiences with the Save the Theaters campaign.

 The Morosco Theater, pictured in 1981.
 Of the two theaters that were demolished to construct John Portman’s Marriott Marquis hotel, the Morosco was the greater loss.